Five siblings who live near the walnut farm where we shot played the neighborhood kids.

 The track ball motion data told the virtual camera where Ray needed to be placed.

-CHARACTER MODEL: I used MakeHuman to create Ray, modified his skeleton in Maya, and re-textured the character in Blender for compositing into the live action footage.
+CHARACTER MODEL: Makehuman is an open source tool for the creation of human avatars (and winner of best software name of all time).
+I used it to create Ray, modified his skeleton in Maya, and re-textured the character in Blender for compositing into the live action footage.

 MOTION CAPTURE: To animate Ray, I acted out the performance and captured the movements using an X-Box Kinect motion sensor, with a PlayStation Move controller fastened to the top of my head to capture neck rotation. iPisoft allowed me to record the motion data and map it to Ray's skeleton.
 I exported the animation from iPiSoft as an fbx with keyframes for further polishing in Blender.